 Strategic research agenda shall create synergies

-We have formed a programme committee for the national research programme consisting of representatives from the research councils Formas, Forte and Vinnova, and also the Swedish Agency for Marine and Water Management, the Swedish International Development Cooperation Agency (Sida), the Public Health Agency of Sweden, the National Board of Health and Welfare, the Swedish National Veterinary Institute and Research Institutes of Sweden (RISE).
+We have formed a programme committee for the national research programme consisting of representatives from the research councils Formas, Forte and Vinnova, the Swedish Medical Products Agency, and also the Swedish Agency for Marine and Water Management, the Swedish International Development Cooperation Agency (Sida), the Public Health Agency of Sweden, the National Board of Health and Welfare, the Swedish National Veterinary Institute and Research Institutes of Sweden (RISE).
 In 2018, the programme committee is producing a joint strategic research agenda.
 This is intended to create synergies and to optimise the effect of existing research funding, and to avoid undesirable overlaps between research funding bodies.